 We have effective systems of incentives and rewards that acknowledges the efforts of pupils to improve their attendance and timekeeping and will challenge the behaviour of those pupils and parents who give low priority to attendance and punctuality.

 Thirdly, when a full class has 100% at the end of a week in school, they have the opportunity to set Mrs Hocking a special challenge.
 Last year she played jellybean roulette!

 Every day that children attend school, a raffle ticket with their name on goes into the tub.
 A winner will then be chosen each half term to win a very special prize.
 More days in, more chances to win!

 Average attendance is considered to be around 97% by the government.

 What is expected of pupils?

 What is expected of Parents/ Carers?

-Starting from November 22 we have a Walking Bus for pupils.
+If needed, we have a Walking Bus for pupils.
 Staff will pick up children from their home address and walk them to school every day.
 If you feel you sometimes struggle to get your child to school on time and feel your family could benefit from this support, please contact the school office.